 Pain management isn’t easy.
-For many people dealing with the pain, the side effects of prescription painkillers can make this option less appealing.
+For many people dealing with pain, the side effects of prescription painkillers can make this option less appealing.
 There’s also the very real fear of getting "hooked" on the drugs.

-One potential alternative is homeopathic medicine, which while low on scientific evidence, has been in use for centuries.
+One potential alternative is homeopathic medicine, which, while low on scientific evidence, has been in use for centuries.
 Arnica is one such example, and has been popular for centuries.

-Bruising and Surgery
+Bruising and surgery

 One of the common uses of arnica is to treat bruises, so it’s popular among people who have recently undergone surgery, especially plastic surgery.
 Although scientific research is inconclusive on the matter, topical creams and gels are said to help with pain and bruising of the skin.
 One study on people who underwent a rhytidectomy — a plastic surgery to reduce wrinkles — showed that homeopathic arnica can significantly boost healing.

 Some mixed results

 Other studies have provided mixed results.
 One found that topical arnica and ibuprofen had the same effect on people with hand osteoarthritis.
 Another found that arnica in gel form could help treat osteoarthritis of the knee

 However, a study published in The Annals of Pharmacotherapy found that arnica actually increased leg pain in people 24 hours after a routine of eccentric calf (leg muscle located between knee and ankle) exercises.